EMT Certification Training in North Florida with Class and Course Info

 Northwest Florida State College

-Niceville-located Northwest Florida State College offers an EMT college credit certificate, a paramedic certificate, and an A.S., EMS degree.
+Niceville-based Northwest Florida State College offers an EMT college credit certificate, a paramedic certificate, and an A.S., EMS degree.
 Students entering the EMT certificate program will complete 11 credit hours of classes in one semester.
-Classes are offered in the fall, spring, and summer and are open to students who pass background checks, drug screenings, and physical exams as well as hold CPR certification.
+Classes are offered in the fall, spring, and summer and are open to students who pass background checks, drug screenings, and physical exams, as well as hold CPR certification.
 The paramedic training program leads to the award of either a certificate or an associate's degree; the core classes for both tracks are identical.
-The major coursework consists of 42 credit hours of classes; in order to earn a degree in EMS, students must additionally complete general education and elective requirements.
+The major coursework consists of 42 credit hours of classes; in order to earn an associate's degree in EMS, students must additionally complete general education and elective requirements.
 The college also offers a critical care emergency medical transport program to currently certified paramedics through a partnership with the University of Maryland, Baltimore County.

 Pensacola State College